Synerty/peek-plugin-graphdb/peek_plugin_graphdb/doc-admin/index.rst

 Administration
 ==============

-The graphdb plugin stores a graph model with vertices and edges.
+The GraphDB plugin stores a graph model with vertices and edges.
 This is ideal for representing an IT network, Power network, Gas network, etc.

 Segments